Daily Weather Forecast For Lake City - News Break

 Saturday, May 29

-Patchy frost then sunny in the day; while partly cloudy during night
+Areas of frost then sunny in the day; while mostly cloudy then slight chance rain showers during night

 - Breezy: 5 mph